joshembling/laragenie/README.md

 ![Demo](resources/images/laragenie.gif)

 > [!NOTE]
-> If you are upgrading from version ^1.0.63 > 1.1, there is a change to Pinecone environment variables.
+> If you are upgrading from a Laragenie version `^1.0.63 > 1.1`, there is a change to Pinecone environment variables.
 Please see [OpenAI and Pinecone](#openai-and-pinecone).

 ## Contents